|1. Procedure||2. Stage 1: Faculty Student Appeals Committee (FSAC)||3. Stage 2: Central Student Appeals Committee

 *The list is not exhaustive.

-2.2.2 If the appeal submitted by the student is determined not to present a prima facie case, then the appeal will be rejected at this stage.
+2.2.2 If the appeal submitted by the student is determined not to present sufficient evidence and /or a sufficiently compelling case, then the appeal will be rejected at this stage.

 2.2.3 If the appeal is rejected at this stage, the appeal will be reviewed by two senior members of staff (the Review Panel) who will either confirm the sifting decision or overturn the sifting decision.
-No further documentation will be accepted at this stage and the decision of the Review Panel shall be final.
+No further documentation will be accepted at this stage and the decision of the Review Panel shall be final, as the decision is made on the basis of the evidence presented at the time, where only the opinion of the Review Panel suffices.

 2.2.4 The student will be notified in writing, using their University email address, whether or not their appeal will proceed to be considered by the relevant FSAC.

-2.3.1 If it is deemed that the student has presented a prima facie case, the appeal will be sent by Academic Affairs to the student’s School for a response.
+2.3.1 If it is deemed that the student has presented sufficient evidence and / or a sufficiently compelling case, the appeal will be sent by Academic Affairs to the student’s School for a response.
 The decision to refer the appeal to the School for a response prior to consideration by the FSAC should not be taken as an indication that the appeal will be upheld.

 2.3.2 In responding to the issues raised in the appeal, the response from the School should include copies of all correspondence relating to the case and other relevant information, as required.